 Because people that have PAD frequently reduce exercise as a consequence of leg pain, the advantages of monitored treadmill therapy go beyond decreased hospitalizations and cost savings to strengthening cardiovascular and lung health, lengthening the distance a person with PAD can walk with no pain, and also potentially extending length and quality of life.

-If your senior loved one is one of the 8 million Americans fighting the difficulties of PAD, or any other medical condition that makes living in the home independently challenging, contact Home Sweet Home In-Home Care.
+If your senior loved one is one of the 8 million Americans fighting the difficulties of PAD, or any other medical condition that makes living in the home independently challenging, contact our senior care experts in Battle Creek, MI and the nearby neighborhoods.
 We can provide help in numerous ways, including:

 - Offering transportation and accompaniment to treatment along with other medical-related appointments